NicoloCavalli95horses/KMS-web-testing/content/01 Notes/SQLIA (SQL injection attack).md

 - extract sensitive information (usernames, passwords, financial data)
 - carry out database administration tasks
 - in some cases, issue commands to the operating system
+- malicious SQL queries that exploits logical flaws at the server side can be used to access restricted information [[(Li, Yan, et al., 2012)]]

 ## Example